 Model Answer 1: (View: the advantages outweigh the disadvantages)

-Language empowers the young contemporaries to be more adept and academically successful, hence introducing a non-native language is inevitable during the early stage of life.
+Language empowers young contemporaries to be more adept and academically successful, hence introducing a non-native language is inevitable during the early stage of life.
 This is why inaugurating a second language in primary school is a good idea.
-In my opinion, elementary school children should be exposed to the second language as it has more benefits than downsides.
+In my opinion, elementary school children should be exposed to a second language as it has more benefits than downsides.

-However, teaching the second language to elementary students has many advantages.
+However, teaching a second language to elementary students has many advantages.
 It actually enhances their intellectual abilities and proficiency.
 It is scientifically proven that learning a new language during the early phase of life is easier and it helps activate the different parts of our brain.
 With the introduction of a new language in the initial grade, we can offer students a chance to learn about a different culture and that would foster positive views in them towards other nations.
-Moreover, things learned in childhood has a far better impact on us and thus it ensures mastery of the language.
-In the present era of globalisation, effective communication skill is a must for career success and exposing children to learn a new language thus opens many windows of opportunity to them.
+Moreover, things learned in childhood have a far better impact on us and thus it ensures mastery of the language.
+In the present era of globalisation, effective communication skill is a must for career success and exposing children to learn a new language thus opens many windows of opportunity for them.